trailofbits/algo/README.md

 5. **Set your configuration options.** Open the file `config.cfg` in your favorite text editor.
 Specify the users you wish to create in the `users` list.
 Create a unique user for each device you plan to connect to your VPN.
 If you want to be able to add or delete users later, you **must** select `yes` at the `Do you want to retain the keys (PKI)?` prompt during the deployment.
 You should also review the other options before deployment, as changing your mind about them later [may require you to deploy a brand new server](https://github.com/trailofbits/algo/blob/master/docs/faq.md#i-deployed-an-algo-server-can-you-update-it-with-new-features).

 6. **Start the deployment.** Return to your terminal.
 In the Algo directory, run `./algo` and follow the instructions.
+Run `sudo ./algo` if you are using [local installation](docs/deploy-to-ubuntu.md) and the target is the same system where you've installed the Algo scripts.
 There are several optional features available.
 None are required for a fully functional VPN server.
 These optional features are described in greater detail in [here](docs/deploy-from-ansible.md).

 That's it!
 You will get the message below when the server deployment process completes.
 Take note of the p12 (user certificate) password and the CA key in case you need them later, **they will only be displayed this time**.